 - avoiding using chemicals that could harm insects including bees (look for warnings on pesticide containers)

-Shallow water sources such as a birdbath filled with small pebbles (so the bees can drink without drowning) can also provide a reason for bees to visit your garden when they're in search of water as well as flowers.
+Shallow water sources, such as a birdbath filled with small pebbles (so the bees can drink without drowning), can also provide a reason for bees to visit your garden when they're in search of water as well as flowers.

 Even if you don’t have a beehive, there will be bees in your garden.
 Bees can travel up to five kilometres from their hive to find nectar and pollen, which they carry back.
 As you look for bees, you’ll also notice other native insects, which may be living in and around your garden.
 Bees are found even in the centre of cities.

 Flowers for bees don’t have to be expensive or exotic.
-Many plants that self-seed produce flowers that attract insects and provide food over a long period of time.
+Many plants that self-seed produce flowers that both attract insects and provide food over a long period of time.
 Bees are particularly partial to flowers on herbs and vegetables such as coriander, rocket and carrots, but the biggest drawcard is flowering blossom trees including apples, pears and peaches, as well as citrus.

 Another winner is borage.
 This large, hairy herb has brilliant blue flowers that are highly appealing to bees.
 Borage grows and flowers throughout the year, including in winter, meaning there are always flowers somewhere.
 I allow it to self-seed along with other year-round flowering plants including calendula, German chamomile, alyssum and nasturtium.

-Pride of Madeira (Echium candicans) is another blue flower that is a magnet for bees and happily self seeds.
+Pride of Madeira (Echium candicans) is another blue flower that is a magnet for bees and happily self-seeds.

 One of the most spectacular plants to grow for bees is foxglove.
 If you find a stem in flower, just stand and watch bees crawl into the tubular flower, seeking nectar.
 Bees regularly visit foxgloves in bloom and, as the flowers open gradually up the stem, they provide an ongoing food source through spring and early summer.
 Buy foxgloves as seed, seedling or flowering plants.
-The dwarf variety ‘Foxy’ produces flowers within a year of planting but other varieties flower in their second season.
+The dwarf variety ‘Foxy’ produces flowers within a year of planting, but other varieties flower in their second season.

-Native plants too provide nectar-rich flowers that attract bees as well as native insects and birds.
+Native plants, too, provide nectar-rich flowers that attract bees as well as native insects and birds.
 Growing a range of native plants including kangaroo paw, grevillea, hakea, callistemon, tea tree, lilly pilly and banksia ensures flowers throughout the year.
 Lightly prune after flowering to encourage new growth and another flush of flowers.